StefanSamba/working-with-config-files/README.md

 Commands to run for each option

+Example of configuration in the python code (this is NOT recommended)

 - `python3 1_in_py_file/main.py` or

+Example of configuration in a .env file

 - `python3 2_in_dotenv/main.py` or

+Example of configuration in a .yaml file and reading via Box

 - `python3 3_in_json_or_yaml/main_box.py` or

+Example of configuration in a .yaml file and reading via Hydra

 - `python3 3_in_json_or_yaml/main_hydra.py`